 Warlocks—These guys are literal space wizards.
-Casting massive destructive orbs, shooting lightning from their chest/fingertips, and flying with a flaming sword are some of the more iconic supers, but the most common is now their unbelievably strong Well of Radiance which acts as a support tool for any and every team.
+Casting massive destructive orbs, shooting lightning from their chest/fingertips, and flying with a flaming sword are some of the more iconic supers, but the most common is now their unbelievably strong Well of Radiance that acts as a support tool for any and every team.
 More often than not, Warlocks act as a support role, ensuring nobody in the team falls during difficult activities, but thanks to the diversity of their kit they can pretty much do anything.

 Titans—Broad shoulders and narrow room for error, Titans are currently one of the more underrepresented classes in Destiny 2.
-But, that doesn’t mean they don’t serve a purpose.
-Titans can rain down flaming hammers, fire through the air like an electrified missile, and utilise a shield to bash through enemy defences or deflect incoming bullets.
+But, that doesn't mean they don't serve a purpose.
+Titans can rain down flaming hammers, fire through the air like an electrified missile, and utilize a shield to bash through enemy defenses or deflect incoming bullets.
 Titans are unbelievably dominant in PvP thanks to their one hit K.O. shoulder barge and are often relied upon to apply a debuff on larger enemies during team events.
-More often than not, Titans can be pretty flexible but don’t excel as a support class or as your primary source of damage.
+More often than not, Titans can be pretty flexible but don't excel as a support class or as your primary source of damage.

 Realistically, you can play any class you like and their kits are all unique in their own way—though every subclass covers one of the three energy types (Void, Solar, and Arc).
-Thanks to Destiny 2’s structure, you’ll often find that creating multiple characters and switching between them doesn’t impact your ability to fight back the Darkness with all of your favourite weapons.
+Thanks to Destiny 2's structure, you'll often find that creating multiple characters and switching between them doesn't impact your ability to fight back the Darkness with all of your favorite weapons.

 What's the best way to level up?